-The role of women in the American Revolution is understated and underappreciated.
-Patriot women were there - whether it was to provide moral and physical support, maintain the family farm or business, spying, or actual fighting.
-They wove desperately needed clothing for the half-naked American soldiers.
-They provided foodstuffs to starving columns that passed through towns and farms.
-And during an eight-year struggle, patriotic mothers sent many a young man or boy to the ranks.
-In addition to yearning and fighting for liberty, every American soldier yearned to return to their home, family, and wife.
+The role of women in the American Revolution is often underestimated and underappreciated.
+Patriot women were present—whether it was to provide moral and physical support, maintain the family farm or business, spy, or even fight.
+They wove much-needed clothing for the half-naked American soldiers.
+They supplied food to starving columns passing through towns and farms.
+During an eight-year struggle, patriotic mothers sent many young men and boys into the ranks.
+In addition to longing for and fighting for liberty, every American soldier yearned to return home to their family and wife.
 One could say these women were the heart of the rebellion.

 The distaff side was critical to the war effort. |

 Ann Hart is one such woman.
-Born Ann Morgan in 1735, the exact date is unknown.
-Nor is the exact location, although it is believed somewhere in Pennsylvania or North Carolina.
-Names were tricky back then, and the use of diminutives was widespread.
-Ann Hart was no exception, sporting the handle "Nancy," a common nickname for Ann at the time.
-According to accounts by contemporaries, Nancy was an imposing figure over six feet tall, well limbed, and red-headed.
-She was known for her fearlessness; the local Cherokees even called her Wahatche (war woman).
+Born Ann Morgan in 1735, the exact date remains unknown.
+Her precise birthplace isn't certain either, but it's believed to be somewhere in Pennsylvania or North Carolina.
+Names were tricky back then, and diminutives were common.
+Ann Hart was no exception, often called "Nancy," a popular nickname for Ann at that time.
+According to accounts from her contemporaries, Nancy was an imposing figure, over six feet tall, well-built, and red-haired.
+She was known for her fearlessness; the local Cherokees even called her Wahatche, meaning war woman.

 The Cherokee called her War Woman |

-By the run-up to the War for Independence, Ann Morgan had married Benjamin Hart, and the couple settled along the Broad River in Wilkes County, Georgia, where land was fertile, cheap, and available.
+By the time of the War for Independence, Ann Morgan had married Benjamin Hart, and the couple settled along the Broad River in Wilkes County, Georgia, where land was fertile, affordable, and plentiful.
 The year was 1771.
-Ann was relatively old when they married – thirty-six.
+Ann was relatively old when they married—thirty-six.
 Despite that, she gave birth to two daughters and six sons.

 The cabin on the Broad River |

-As rumor and legend will bump up against known facts, I should say Nancy is said to be a relative of famed explorer Daniel Boone.
-And she was a cousin to Daniel Morgan, famed leader of the corps of Virginia and Pennsylvania riflemen and victor of the Battle of the Cowpens (1781).
+As rumor and legend often clash with known facts, I should mention that Nancy is believed to be a relative of the famed explorer Daniel Boone.
+She was also a cousin to Daniel Morgan, the well-known leader of the Virginia and Pennsylvania riflemen's corps and winner of the Battle of the Cowpens (1781).

 After they moved to Georgia, Benjamin joined a Georgian militia regiment.
-Nancy would also become a staunch patriot and wage her own war against Georgia Loyalists.
+Nancy also became a committed patriot and fought her own battle against Georgia Loyalists.

 Benjamin joined the Georgia militia |

-Nancy was feisty and quick-tempered, according to accounts.
-And she ran the Hart household with an iron will and an iron fist.
-So, when Benjamin Hart went off to follow drum, Nancy was the perfect woman to "hold the fort."
+Nancy was feisty and quick-tempered, according to accounts, and she ran the Hart household with an iron will and an iron fist.
+So, when Benjamin Hart went off to follow the drum, Nancy was the perfect woman to "hold the fort."
 Ironically, the drum soon would follow her.

-The British retook the breakaway colony of Georgia in 1779 as the launching pad of their "Southern Strategy."
+The British retook the breakaway colony of Georgia in 1779 as the starting point of their "Southern Strategy."
 British occupation did not always mean British control, especially in the northeast backcountry of Georgia, where locals had been squaring off with the Cherokee for years.
-The American struggle for independence was also a civil war, and unlike the 18th-century wars in Europe, civilians played a role throughout.
+The American fight for independence was also a civil war, and unlike the 18th-century wars in Europe, civilians played a role throughout.

 Battle of Kettle Creek by Jeff Trexler |